 It’s every entrepreneur’s dream: identify a multi-billion dollar, stodgy (read: boring) industry that’s been underserved by modern, innovative technology.
 Challenge the incumbent players by providing a superior replacement product that lowers costs, delivers more flexibility, and nearly eliminates the chances of the product breaking when you need it the most.
 Then deliver superior customer service through a highly-trained support team who acts quickly and efficiently–with a smile.

 thinQ’s co-founders, Aaron Leon (CEO) and Michael Tindall (CTO), veterans of the telecom world, identified toll-free calling as an industry that was ripe for disruption.

 The company’s cloud communications platform gives companies the ability to save money on every call by routing their calls over the Internet through multiple carriers, gaining reliability, flexibility, and automatic disaster recovery.
 Add a customer service team standing ready to answer partner questions, delivering support in minutes versus days, and you’ve got yourself a recipe for toll-free calling disruption with a human touch.

 For the last 20 years, Michael has made a career out of engineering disruptive communication technology.

-After building one of the industry’s first cloud-based platforms to route call over the Internet through the best-cost carriers and routes (known as Least Cost Routing or, simply, LCR), he co-founded thinQ in 2009.
+He co-founded thinQ in 2009 after building one of the industry’s first cloud-based platforms to route voice calls over the Internet through the best-cost carriers and routes (known as Least Cost Routing or, simply, LCR).

 Mike took time away from working with our development teams to discuss his innovative, first-of-its-kind technology that’s reinvented how contact centers, enterprise companies, and telecommunications providers manage their toll-free calling.